someone2639/fujiwara-filter/README.md

 And you should be good to go!
 Try it out by posting images and seeing how it reacts (currently the bot does not actually ban/kick users, look out here for a specific section on configuring/testing the bot when those features are complete!)

----
 # FAQ

 ## What inspired this project?

 I have been "that guy" on many servers.
-This is for people like me who can take a joke a lot farther than people are willing to put up with.
+This is for people like you who aren't willing to put up with people like me

 ## Can I get some bot result images?